-With over 750,000 gallbladder removal surgeries every year, cholecystectomy is a common procedure in America.
+With over one million gallbladder removal surgeries every year, cholecystectomy is a common procedure in America.
 It is generally considered safe — you might have even heard it called routine.

 There are two general types of gallbladder surgery: Open operations and laparoscopic scope procedures.
 Both carry an element of risk, which your healthcare provider should tell you about.
 However, there are situations that go beyond normal risk, resulting from the negligence of your surgeon or hospital.

 Do not take your doctor’s word on this subject.
 Healthcare providers may try to cover up their negligence to protect themselves.
 They may not even know it happened — these institutions are huge and complex.

 As medical malpractice lawyers, we have decades of experience pursuing cases against surgeons who botched routine gallbladder surgeries, causing injury and chronic illness in the process.
 Call Fisk & Monteleone Ltd. today at 815-962-0044 to schedule a consultation with an attorney.

 Surgeons have a responsibility to know the unique duct and blood-vessel structure of their patients.
 Hospitals have a responsibility to facilitate surgeons — or at least not impede their work with negligent practice.

 One of the most important things gallbladder surgeons do is establish a Critical View of Safety.
 The CVS method identifies critical parts of the anatomy during cholecystectomy.

 Basically, this is a three-criteria rule to ensure surgeons know what is happening during the procedure.
 Failure to perform this is unacceptable and could lead to your injury.